top of page

 Vanishing Birdlife of the Caspian

-In Kazakhstan, 31 coastal and aquatic bird species are listed in the Red Book, including the Dalmatian pelican, Greater flamingo (up to 35,000 individuals), and white-tailed eagle.
+In Kazakhstan, 31 coastal and aquatic bird species are listed in the Red Book,

 In Russia, 45 bird species along the Caspian coast are classified as rare or endangered.
 Among them, 12 are listed as "endangered," "rare," or "vulnerable" in Europe, and 14 are recognized globally by the IUCN.
 The curly pelican population has dropped to fewer than 300 birds, mainly found in the Volga Delta and parts of Kazakhstan.